calebolson123/BabySleepCoach/README.md

 ## Pre-requisites

 - Docker
-- Camera which supports RTSP
+- USB webcam or camera which supports RTSP
-- Compute accessible via HTTP requests (I used a Raspberry Pi, but you can use any computer)
+- Computer accessible via HTTP requests (I used a Raspberry Pi, but you can use any computer)

 ## tl;dr Run it with Docker